johnnovak/RML-Amiga/docs/docs/manual/why-play-amiga-games.md

 modern GPUs operate.

-In contrast, IBM PCs running MS-DOS had to do everything on the CPU by brute-force.
+In contrast, IBM PCs running MS-DOS had to do everything on the CPU by brute force.
 VGA graphics adapters and Sound Blaster cards were rather "dumb" compared to the sophisticated custom chips of the Amiga capable of semi-autonomous operation, so they needed a lot of CPU horsepower to drive.
 You needed a pretty fast decked-out Pentium to even just approximate what the